 The Flash Loader is a firmware located in the user-ROM and allowing downloading the user software or parts of it to the EEPROM memory.
+The download is only possible after successful authentication.
 After completion of the download the Flash Loader can be permanently deactivated by the user.